kennedycasey/ImCo2/README.md

 | Text entry > Find and replace object name | ⌘ + R | Relabel objects within the current directory |

 ## Removing functions
-In order to remove functions from the app, enter the following into the command line:
+In order to remove functions from the app, enter the following into the command line while in the Imco2 directory:

 python3 -c"import setup; setup.function()"